Nentui/alx-low_level_programming/0x0F-function_pointers/README.md

 C - Function pointers
 TASKS

 0. What's my name
 Write a function that prints a name.
 Prototype: void print_name(char *name, void (*f)(char *));

-1. If you spend too much time thinking about a thing, you'll never get it done Write a function that executes a function given as a parameter on each element of an array.
+1. If you spend too much time thinking about a thing, you'll never get it done.
+Write a function that executes a function given as a parameter on each element of an array.
 Prototype: void array_iterator(int *array, size_t size, void (*action)(int));
 where size is the size of the array and action is a pointer to the function you need to use.